How to use WhatsApp on your computer (Mac or Windows PC)

 Before you begin

-Make sure you have activated WhatsApp on your iPhone or Android phone using your phone number, as you cannot sign up for a WhatsApp account on your computer.
+Make sure you’ve activated WhatsApp on your iPhone or Android phone using your phone number.

 Per WhatsApp: